grydholt/getdata-009/README.md

 clear to the reader, but worth mentioning for completeness: The tidy data is in the wide form.

-Finally, the column names were updated in the tidy data set, so it is clear that the 'mean' function was used on the original values.
+Subsequently, the column names were updated in the tidy data set, so it is clear that the 'mean' function was used on the original values.

+Finally, the tidy data set was exported through the use of the write.table function.